-As many Liberals evolved, they used the new statistical information to adapt their political narrative.
-They accepted that laissez-faire economic theory had played its part, but concluded that it was time to move on.
-As G. M. Trevelyan put it in 1901, 'while individualism is of eternity, laissez-faire was of the day, and that day has gone.
-The spirit of laissez-faire, once the salvation, is now the bane of England ...
-Evil is busily enlisting the neutral Titans of machinery and organisation for pay under its banners, while you leave it alone"."25 the factual information and structural questions as to the role of the state, the biological sciences challenged religious views while shaping theoretical questions as to the nature of the individual and the community.
+If economic crises and the birth of the social sciences provided the factual information and structural questions as to the role of the state, the biological sciences challenged religious views while shaping theoretical questions as to the nature of the individual and the community.
 Charles Darwin published Origin of Species in 1859.
 His conclusions as to natural selection and the descent of humankind from a limited number of 'types' prompted debate even before it was printed.
 It was widely reviewed and promoted in the media to the extent that the book sold out on its first day.
 Church spokespeople and naturalists took sides even before they had read the text, while countless political writers and thinkers identified Darwin as an influence in terms of their thinking on the role of society, human nature and the development of the species.

 L. T. Hobhouse, for example, attributed much of his approach to a reaction against the prevailing school of Idealism, as well as the popular interpretation of evolutionary theory.
 He took exception to T. H. Green's interpretation of Hegelian Idealism and even attacked Green's approach for not closing what he saw as the 'gulf' between the ideal and the actual.
 This, Hobhouse saw, was a fundamental flaw within Idealism itself.
-At the same time, he refused to accept the popularised version of Darwin found in Herbert Spencer's famous dictum, 'survival of the fittest.
-'26
+At the same time, he refused to accept the popularised version of Darwin found in Herbert Spencer's famous dictum, 'survival of the fittest.'26 argued in favour of centralised state planning and often sought to alter individual behaviour through social mechanisms.
+The developing model of human nature was based on a biological or organic sense of the individual as part of the environment, but one that could interact with and influence that context while remaining an autonomous actor.
+The basic ideological question remained the real nature of the individual and whether people operated as 'one against all' or in mutual societies, and whether the pursuit of equality was paramount over the freedom of the individual

 The overall impact of Darwin's theories was a fundamental shift in thinking from a mechanistic model to an organic understanding of human nature.
-This was commonly associated with thinkers such as the Fabians who song of "An excellent world if
+This was commonly associated with thinkers such as the Fabians who